-I keep getting amazed with the entrepreneurship level in India – I had known that we are strong in IT (Y2K!) and Pharma (Generics) sector but now we are moving into new spaces like Data Analytics (MuSigma, Latent View Analytics), ER&D sector.
+I keep getting amazed by the entrepreneurship level in India – I had known that we are strong in the IT (Y2K!) and Pharma (Generics) sectors but now we are moving into new spaces like Data Analytics (MuSigma, Latent View Analytics), ER&D sector.
 Wow!

-Recently, we had another breakthrough when an Indian start-up, Polygon Technology, raised USD 450 million for cutting edge Web 3.0 start-up which is of a global scale (built on Ethereum to increase transactions per second)!
+Recently, we had another breakthrough when an Indian start-up, Polygon Technology, raised USD 450 million for a cutting-edge Web 3.0 start-up that is of a global scale (built on Ethereum to increase transactions per second)!

 LTTS is an ER&D services and digitalization solutions providing company, incorporated in 2012.
 It focuses its business on five areas which are Transportation, Telecom & Hi-tech, Industrial products, Plant Engineering, and Medical Devices.
 It offers consultancy, design, development, and testing services across the product and process development life cycle.

-Its customer base consists of 324 global clients and 57 of the world’s top 100 R&D spending companies across those five areas.
-It’s 90% of customers are repeated customers.
+Its customer base consists of 343 global clients and 57 of the world’s top 100 R&D spending companies across those five areas.
+It’s 90% of customers are repeat customers.
 The major strength of the LTTS business model is customer-centric industry innovations, domain expertise, and multi-vertical presence spanning major industry segments.

 ER&D sector has faced a dent in their business in the 2020-2021 financial year because of the pandemic.
 The manufacturing sector was highly impacted.
 But high-tech and services-led verticals have stayed resilient and increased their spending in R&D to drive digitalization to their end consumers.
 To build new-age digital products and services, enterprises across verticals will spend on digital engineering which will boost R&D spending.
 5G, Digital threads, and sustainable engineering will be the key catalysts supporting higher digital engineering space.